 If the allegation is not demonstrably false or unfounded, and there is cause to suspect a child is suffering or is likely to suffer significant harm, a strategy discussion should be convened in accordance with paragraph 4.41 of "Working Together to Safeguard Children".
-N.B. in these cases the strategy discussion should include a representative of the school (unless there are good reasons not to do that), and take account of any information the school can provide about the circumstances or context of the allegation and the pupil and member of staff concerned.
+N.B. in these cases the strategy discussion should include a representative of the school (unless there are good reasons not to do that), and take account of any information the school can provide about the circumstances or context of the allegation and the pupil and member of staff concerned

 In cases where a formal strategy discussion is not considered appropriate because the threshold of "significant harm" is not reached, but a police investigation might be needed, the LA designated officer should nevertheless conduct a similar discussion with the police, the school, and any other agencies involved with the child to evaluate the allegation and decide how it should be dealt with.
 (N.B.
 The police must be consulted about any case in which a criminal offence may have been committed.)
 Like a strategy discussion that initial evaluation may not need to be a face to face meeting.
-It should share available information about the allegation, the child, and the person against whom the allegation has been made, consider whether a police investigation is necessary the joint evaluation should also consider whether there are matters which can be taken forward in a disciplinary process in parallel with the criminal process, or whether any disciplinary action will need to wait completion of the police enquiries and/or prosecution.
+It should share available information about the allegation, the child, and the person against whom the allegation has been made, consider whether a police investigation is needed and if so, agree the timing and conduct of that.
+In cases where a police investigation is necessary the joint evaluation should also consider whether there are matters which can be taken forward in a disciplinary process in parallel with the criminal process, or whether any disciplinary action will need to wait completion of the police enquiries and/or prosecution.